 Notify graders about late submissions

 Instructors and TAs will receive an email alert whenever a submission is made after the due date.
-(This can be useful when late submissions are allowed.)

 You can mix and match these settings to design your assignment.
 For example, you can allow both text submissions and file uploads.

 If enabled, students can enter text directly into an editor.
 Submissions can contain embedded media and links.

 If enabled, students can upload one or more files as their submission.

 Note: To create an 'offline' assignment where students will submit or perform work outside Moodle, set both Online text and File submissions to No. You can still provide a description, set due dates and have the activity show in the course Calendar and Gradebook.

 If file submissions are enabled, each student will be able to upload up to the set number of files for their submission.

 If file submissions are enabled, each upload cannot exceed this file size.
 (If a student can upload multiple files, and uploads files at different times, the total can exceed the set size.)

 Graders and individual students can exchange comments about a student's submissions.
 These comments are seen by students on the assignments page and are separate from written feedback provided through the Feedback option (see below) or in the Gradebook.
 Submission comments are most useful for communicating assignment logistics, but could also be used to provide feedback on work in progress.